Lakeville, Minnesota: Media

-Infrastructure

 Transportation

 Lakeville is directly served by Interstate 35, as well as Cedar Avenue/MN 77 to the east.

 Before its abandonment in 1970, the Milwaukee Road's Hastings and Dakota Subdivision ran through the center of Lakeville and served various industries.
 Short-line railroad Progressive Rail is based in Lakeville, and owns the right-of-way of the MN&S Subdivision between Lakeville and Northfield.
 Between Lakeville and Savage the MN&S Subdivision is owned by Canadian Pacific Railway, but it has been out of service since the 1990s.
 In 2009 Progressive Rail began using a segment of the out-of-service tracks for railcar storage, causing local controversy.
 The Dan Patch Corridor would go through Lakeville.
 The Minnesota Legislature banned it from discussion and funding in 2002, but lifted the gag order in 2023.
 The City of Lakeville still opposes public funding of a passenger rail line through the community on the MN and S Subdivision.